chinedufn/dipa/book/src/using-derive/space-guarantees/README.md

 We will take real applications that use `#[derive(DiffPatch)]` on non trivial data structures and benchmark the fresh and incremental compile times as `n` increases.

 Or, perhaps we'll expose feature flags that allow you to increase `n` yourself.
+Or better yet a procedural macro attribute that can configure the `n` value.

 Note that your structs can still have more than 5 fields.
 They'll just diff to `(field_count / 5.0).ceil()` bytes when unchanged.